Bereavement (film): Reception

 Dread Central's Steve Barton gave the film a 3 out of 5 stars and said, "Fans of Malevolence will most likely eat this one up because it truly plays like one person's nightmarish descent into a world of total madness.
 It gives you a feel for who Martin Bristol is and why he's so lethal.
 On that level, the film is a complete success.
-We just wish there was an equally as successful editor to go along with it."
+We just wish there was an just as successful editor to go along with it."